ninailieva/SMFS_clustering/README.md

 The traces from group 4 do not belong to the core of any of the five clusters indicating that they are not similar enough according to the criteria implemented in the code.

-For more information you can check our reference paper.
+For more information you can check our reference paper:
+[1] Ilieva, N. I., Galvanetto, N., Allegra, M., Brucale, M., & Laio, A. (2020).
+Automatic classification of single-molecule force spectroscopy traces from heterogeneous samples.
+Bioinformatics.